 A review is an information report by the administration and includes an opportunity for students to ask questions on the information presented.
 The review process is used to inform the student association of an issue of potential concern to the students.
 Prior to meeting, the student association is notified of the agenda items.
-(Examples: such as but not limited to the review of a campus bonding request that is being formulated, statute changes, personal property / service charges with substantial student impact (e.g. laptops), campus budget information, late fees, drop fees, experiential learning assessment fees, placement fees, special event charges, residential learning community fee, remodeling and construction projects, and changes to academic programs / majors presented to the Board.)
+(Examples: such as but not limited to the review of a campus bonding request that is being formulated, statute changes, personal property / service charges with substantial student impact (e.g. laptops), campus budget information, late fees, drop fees, experiential learning assessment fees, remodeling and construction projects, and changes to academic programs / majors presented to the Board.)